windoze/esparrier-idf/README.md

-Esparrier
+Esparrier-IDF
 =========

-Esparrier is a [Barrier](https://github.com/debauchee/barrier) client for ESP32S3.
+Esparrier-IDF is a [Barrier](https://github.com/debauchee/barrier) client for ESP32S3.

+This project is **abandoned**, the alternative can be found at [esparrier](https://github.com/windoze/esparrier).

 ## How to build